 To be able to publish and repurpose content across multiple channels easily, NTvG clearly needed a tool that would automate the process of ingesting Word content, and at the same time provide ultimate flexibility in publishing that content to print and digital channels.

 Nowadays differentiation of your communication channels is crucial to reach your target group.
-Enterprise Aurora made this process ten times easier.
+WoodWing Studio (former Enterprise Aurora) made this process ten times easier.

 NTvG's newly designed print magazine, issued on a weekly basis

 NTvG had already been introduced to WoodWing solutions through an external design party and started to talk to PubliQare, implementation partner of WoodWing.
-The need for a workflow enhancing solution was evident, so a few different systems were compared.
-It was Enterprise Aurora’s flexibility, scalability and the seamless integration with Adobe InDesign that convinced NTvG.
-Along with PubliQare’s tailored approach, enthusiasm and long-term vision, NTvG was confident in their choice of Enterprise Aurora and started implementation.
+The need for a workflow-enhancing solution was evident, so a few different systems were compared.
+It was Enterprise Aurora’s flexibility, scalability and seamless integration with Adobe InDesign that convinced NTvG.
+Along with PubliQare’s tailored approach, enthusiasm and long-term vision, NTvG was confident in their choice of WoodWing Studio and started implementation.

 The implementation process started in November 2017 when PubliQare provided NTvG with a proof of concept.
-Based on the proof of concept, PubliQare helped NTvG to implement Enterprise Aurora with all of their desired integrations.
-NTvG chose to use Content Station – Enterprise Aurora’s editorial desktop application – in a private cloud setup, which means that IT-support can be outsourced to PubliQare.
+Based on the proof of concept, PubliQare helped NTvG to implement WoodWing Studio with all of their desired integrations.
+NTvG chose to use Studio in a private cloud setup, which means that IT support can be outsourced to PubliQare.
 NTvG also directly benefits from any updates or innovations that PubliQare implements, without having to actively purchase and install these updates themselves.

 There were various aspects that needed to be considered for implementation.
 One being how to convert Word content from the Editorial Manager into a structured digital article automatically.
-This hurdle was overcome by developing Word templates for content creators to use and have Enterprise Aurora automatically convert the Word files into structured digital articles in the Content Station editor.
+This hurdle was overcome by developing Word templates for content creators to use and have WoodWing Studio automatically convert the Word files into structured digital articles.
 These digital articles contain many components that make up the story – title, body, images, literature lists and so on – and can easily be published to any offline or online channel at the click of a button.

 For the print issues, NTvG’s design team and PubliQare joined forces to develop and implement a number of new InDesign templates with different layouts, depending on the type of content or story to be published.
 The overhaul of the workflow offered a perfect opportunity to implement a completely new design too.